Coronado Historic Site

 Admission:

 $7 for adults.
 Free for children 16 years and younger.
 NM residents with ID admitted free the first Sunday of every month.
 NM residents 60 years and older with ID admitted free every Wednesday.
+Free to Museum of New Mexico Foundation members, Friends of Coronado and Jemez members, Native/Tribal affiliations, disabled veterans, and foster families.

 Purchase Tickets